SimplGy/simplgy.github.io/_TODO.md

 ## Today
-x Point to geoblocked CDN for projects x If the img fails to load, remove the containing element o Improve copy for project titles
+x Point to geoblocked CDN for projects x If the img fails to load, remove the containing element x Improve copy for project titles x Hover/animation/IxN so that `simple guy` and `Eric Miller` interchange

 ## On Deck
 o Better fit on mobile and tablet (footer, reduce global padding/margins)